 This is a huge topic, and I can’t begin to tackle it in a single blog.
 For more on why measles vaccines may be failing us more than we know, start here.

 Still, I would say this: Fear not.
 My siblings and I grew up in the era when your pediatrician was worried if you didn’t get measles, not the other way around.
 Measles, chickenpox, and mumps infections were regarded as beneficial childhood milestones that developed a vigorous, healthy immune system.
 Measles infection was so benign for healthy children that our lexicon created the word “measly” from it – meaning, insignificant, or “contemptibly small“.
 How times have changed!
-Pediatricians today who are under forty years old may never have seen a healthy child with measles in the flesh, and may be ill-prepared to nurture and nourish that child through it.
+Pediatricians today who are under the age of 50 may never have seen a healthy child with measles in the flesh, and may be ill-prepared to nurture and nourish that child through it.

 Food and nutrition support children in having an uncomplicated course of infection.
 While a well nourished child who gets measles is going to be sick for a week or two, complications from measles are what can be life threatening, more so than measles itself.
 These can include pneumonia or encephalitis.
 But these are extremely rare in children who are healthy and in strong nutrition status, before exposure.
 This doesn’t mean that sprinkling a poorly nourished child with supplements during fever and illness will do the trick (though certain ones may help).
 Here’s what that means: